 CONNECT, GROW, SERVE, AND GO CLASSES – Grades 7-12

 Our mission is to lead students to become authentic followers of Jesus.
-Magnolia Students wants teenagers to connect with God and others, grow in a life group, serve in the church, and go share the good news.
+Magnolia Students want teenagers to connect with God and others, grow in a life group, serve in the church, and go share the good news.
 We accomplish this by planning events that align with our four purposes and providing discipleship courses for life development.
 Once a student completes all four discipleship courses, they receive a special certificate and are given specific ministry opportunities.
-Below are the upcoming dates for courses:

 Facilitator: Pastor RJ McCauley

 If you have any questions about these opportunities, email Jacqueline.Carrier@magonline.com.